-It all started a year and a half ago in late October when my brother and his friend went to our local lake and witnessed newborn turtles popping up from the ground, heading for the lake's shore.
+It all started in late October when my brother and his friend went to our local lake and witnessed newborn turtles popping up from the ground, heading for the lake's shore.
 My brother and his friend also took witness to the babies getting eaten by large bass waiting for them in the water.
-My brother's friend caught one before it could reach the shore, saving its life and thinking it would make an excellent pet.
-For his first week of life, my turtle was kept in a one gallon milk jug in shallow water.
-My brother's friend kept throwing odd foods (like bread of all things) into the water, but my turtle did not eat a thing; I wonder why?
+My brother's friend caught one before it could reach the shore, saving its life, and thought it would make an excellent pet.
+For his first week of life, my turtle was kept in a one-gallon milk jug in shallow water.
+My brother's friend kept throwing odd foods (like bread, of all things) into the water, but my turtle did not eat a thing (I wonder why...).
 Thinking it was probably going to die (the man didn't even own a tank), he decided to pass it along to his friend's sister (me) because I am an animal nut.

 I had no clue about this animal when it was handed off to me.
-It was a unique turtle and I had planned to keep it for only a week before placing him back to his natural habitat.
-Well, during that time, the temperature outside dropped significantly and winter showed up.
-So releasing him into icy waters was not an option for me.
+It was a unique turtle and I had planned to keep it for only a week before placing him back in his natural habitat.
+Well, during that time, the temperature outside dropped significantly and winter began.
+Releasing him into icy waters was not an option for me.
 Deciding to keep him through the winter and release him in the spring, I did my research, made lots of errors, learned my mistakes, and created the perfect habitat for my baby softshell turtle with all of his necessities.
 I knew everything I needed to know about him.

 So why did I not release him once spring came?
-The little guy barely grew, and I figured it was my fault for the mistakes I had made, and justified keeping him until midsummer so he wouldn't be such an easy appetizer for those merciless bass.
-And he did grow a little bit more, but not as large as I had hoped.
-Even though I did not plan to keep him for another winter, I just couldn't let him go, thinking he was still too small and easy prey.
+The little guy barely grew- I figured it was my fault because of the mistakes I had made and justified keeping him until midsummer so he wouldn't be such an easy appetizer for those merciless bass.
+He did grow a little bit more, but not as large as I had hoped.
+Even though I did not plan to keep him for another winter, I just couldn't let him go because I thought he was still too small and would be easy prey.

 Now that he has reached four inches in width and summer is officially here, I plan to release my turtle back to his natural habitat for good.

 Let's get one thing out of the way.
 I completely agree that a store-bought turtle or a non-native turtle should not be released into the wild, even if the environment simulates his natural environment.
-Pet store turtles most likely carry a disease and can affect native turtles and the entire ecosystem.
+Pet store turtles most likely carry diseases, which could affect native turtles and the entire ecosystem.
 Never release a turtle if it is not from the area; there is no exception to this.

-But my turtle is native and he's still very young, yet I hear objections about people in the same situation as I am.
-So I am going to address the opposition's claims and give my two cents about them.
+My turtle, however, is native and he's still very young, yet I hear objections about people in the same situation as I am.
+I am going to address the opposition's claims and give my two cents about them.

-Your turtle will give other turtles diseases it normally would not have contracted in the wild.
+Your turtle could give other turtles diseases they normally would not have contracted in the wild.

 This would make sense if we were talking about a store-bought turtle or a turtle that was kept in really poor living conditions.
 Why did I include store-bought turtles?
 Because there is a risk of a pet turtle getting a disease from another pet turtle, but this can only happen if my turtle has come in contact with others, and it has not.
 It has lived a solitary life so far and has been kept in a clean habitat.
 This leads me to the next dilemma.

-I agree with this, well to a degree.
-In order to have low immune system, my turtle would have to be unhealthy and I can safely say that is not the case.
+I agree with this to a degree.
+In order to have a low immune system, my turtle would have to be unhealthy, and I can safely say that is not the case.
 My turtle should have a very good immune system according to his behavior, his physical appearance, and the nutrition I have been giving him.
-But I do understand what this claim is saying.
-I clean my aquarium frequently and so my turtle is not exposed to much bacteria as a wild turtle.
-There's still bacteria in aquarium water, but not near at the same level as lake or pond water.
+I do understand what this claim is saying, though.
+I clean my aquarium frequently, so my turtle is not exposed to as much bacteria as a wild turtle.
+There's still bacteria in aquarium water, but not nearly at the same level as lake or pond water.